LISA Pathfinder operations

 Gravitational waves are ripples in space-time predicted by Albert Einstein’s Theory of General Relativity.
 Detecting gravitational waves would greatly enhance our knowledge of General Relativity and allow scientists to detect the impact of astronomical events which are thought to cause a miniscule distortion in the fabric of space itself.

 Mission operations at ESOC

-For the flight control team, operating LISA Pathfinder will present demanding and unique challenges, including:
+For the flight control team, operating LISA Pathfinder presents demanding and unique challenges, including:

 - A complex orbit-raising strategy to transfer LISA Pathfinder from a Low Earth Orbit to an L1 orbit

 - Maintaining the inherently unstable orbit about L1